ahmetakyapi/React-Chat-App/README.md

 yarn install
 # Open the server.js file in the terminal
 node server.js
-#Then we open the client folder in the terminal
+#Then open the client folder in the terminal
 yarn start
 ```